equalitie/deflect/README.md

 ### Controller data backup

+This component adds a periodic backup of the controller's key configuration and data files to another machine.
+The exact backup strategy has yet to be determined, but its main purposes are:

+- be able to recover old versions of data and configuration files if necessary;
+- rebuild as easily and quickly as possible a new controller should the main one be lost.

 ### Dynamic log analysis

 This component allows to run interactive analysis of the web access logs